cypress-io/cypress-documentation/CONTRIBUTING.md

 - The PR should be from your repository to the appropriate branch in the `cypress-io/cypress-documentation` repository.
-  - For documentation changes that are not tied to a feature release, open a PRs against the `master` branch.
+  - For documentation changes that are not tied to a feature release, open a PRs against the `main` branch.
   - For documentation additions for unreleased features, open a PR against the corresponding `X.Y.Z-release` branch.
-Once the release is performed, this branch will be merged into master by the releaser.
+Once the release is performed, this branch will be merged into `main` by the releaser.
 - When opening a PR for a specific issue already open, please use the `closes #issueNumber` syntax in the pull request description&mdash;for example, `closes #138`&mdash;so that the issue will be